researchsetup/researchsetup.github.io/researchmodel.md

 In this setting, one hopes that $P(evid \| you) \gg P(evid \| r')$ so that you can out-execute others.

+{:.example}
+It is PhD admissions season and seemingly every applicant wants to do deep learning.
+Why?
+Because it's in the news (heavily marketed) and sounds exciting ($\mathbb{O}_{deeplearning}$ perceived to be high).
+But if faculty are looking for candidates to help them maximize $E[\circ]$, then how can a given PhD candidate signal that this is the case?
+How do you signal vision?

 ### <a name="hammer"></a>Hammers Without Nails

 It is easy to develop systems or techniques by focusing on getting $P(p\|evid,assum)P(evid\|you) \approx 1$ (the Hammer).
 This assumes that the hammer is indeed useful ($\mathbb{O}_p \ne \emptyset$).
 However, since you're on the hook looking for positive outcomes (the Nails), it runs the risk of coming up empty handed:

 $$\mathbb{O}_r \cap \mathbb{O}_p \approx \emptyset$$

+Japan has a term for this: [Chindōgu](https://en.m.wikipedia.org/wiki/Chind%C5%8Dgu) (珍道具).
+Wikipedia says it "is the Japanese art of inventing ingenious everyday gadgets that seem like an ideal solution to a particular problem, but are in fact useless."

 <!--